pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Discussion

 Limitations of the current work suggest directions for future development.
 The hyperparameter tuning for \phc{} used a separate validation set with fixed mutation rate, which may not generalize optimally to all experimental conditions.
 The matching algorithm's greedy selection strategy, while effective, does not guarantee global optimality.
-The computational requirements of \phc{}-short and \phc{}-long are driven by different factors (\S\ref{sec:runtime_supp} and Fig. \ref{fig:times}). \phc{}-short scales well for short reads, but the SNP line graph becomes too dense for long read data.
-The runtime for \phc{}-long is dominated by the iterative Gibbs sampling algorithm, which limits scalability for high coverage data.
-In both cases, algorithmic improvements like approximating exponentially sized factors or variational inference algorithms could be used to improve scalability for \phc{}-short and \phc{}-long, respectively.
-Due to these computational differences, we evaluate each method on its intended data type.
+Additionally, \phc{} is more computationally demanding than deterministic competitors.
+The SNP line graph density limits \phc{}-short on long reads, while iterative Gibbs sampling limits \phc{}-long on high-coverage data; we evaluated each method on its intended data type due to these computational differences.
+Although both \phc{} models can, in principle, be applied to short- and long-read data, their differing computational characteristics currently limit their practical applicability across sequencing regimes.
+Algorithmic improvements like approximating exponentially sized factors or variational inference methods could be used to improve scalability for \phc{}-short and \phc{}-long, respectively.